In this section

 Note that approximately 70% of blockages in wastewater laterals are found in the private section.

-Properties with privately owned tanks (see figure below)
+Properties with privately owned tanks (see fig.3 above)

 - Any problems with a pressure wastewater system with privately owned tank are the property owner's responsibility.